envisioning/vocab/vocab/nmf-non-negative-matrix-factorization.md

 ---
 category: MATH, DATA
+generality:
+- 0.81
+- 0.8
+- 0.79
+- 0.785
+- 0.78
+- 0.775
+- 0.77
 slug: nmf
 summary: Technique in multivariate analysis that factors high-dimensional vectors into a lower-dimensional representation, while preserving the non-negative elements in the data sets.
 title: NMF (Non-Negative Matrix Factorization)
 ---